Cultural Development Dance Program

 We believe it can help improve quality of life for individuals and their communities by illustrating the positive side that Hip Hop dance culture has to offer and using dance as a tool to inspire, motivate and unite young people whiles focusing on youth development, diversity, promoting physical, mental well- being and provide opportunities for them to channel their energy and creativity with a positive behaviour in safe and family environment during these difficult times .
 We want to Celebrate diversity and work to achieve the creative potential in all young people attending the workshops, Social gatherings, Battles and performance by training and supporting each individual regardless of ethnicity, gender, disability, age, sexual orientation or religion.

-With over 300+ young people from all walks of life taking part in our Cultural development program where we provided 20 fun and inspirational workshops led by some of the world best educators and choreographers, educational seminars, dance contests, and showcase opportunities in a virtual reality platform including volunteering opportunities and hosting the official in-person battle of Ground Zero Live event on the 26th of June attended by dancers from all over the UK.
+With over 300+ young people from all walks of life taking part in our first Cultural development program in 2021 where we provided 20 fun and inspirational workshops led by some of the world best educators and choreographers, educational seminars, dance contests, and showcase opportunities in a virtual reality platform including volunteering opportunities and hosting the official in-person battle of Ground Zero Live event on the 26th of June attended by dancers from all over the UK.

 We are extremely happy to announce that we have accomplished our first of many Creating Society with dance programs and provided an inspirational and interactive experience for all taking part.
 With the support and help of the National Lottery funding by Arts Council England and OPDC we were able to put on a unique project which we aim to continue and grow our program further and enable more young people to take part in arts irrespective of where they live or what race, gender, social education or financial circumstances.